onlyjazz/flask-docs/docs/apiflows.md

 *Pre-requisites:*
-In order to insert data you wil have already created  entities in the Flask data model:
+In order to insert data you wil have already created the Study, Site, Event and Form (CRF) entities in the Flask data model:

-Study, Site, Event, Form (CRF).

-1. You will need a 'customer admin' role user in your Flask customer account;
+1. You will need a 'customer admin' role user in your Flask customer account to call the API.
 (Your Flask customer admin can set you up with one of these).
 The credentials are an email and password.

+2. When you have ePRO (electronic patient reported outcomes), then the user credentials will be for the patient.
+When a site coordinator screens a patient, the Add Subject page automatically sends a Welcome email to the patient.
+The patient then clicks and sets a password.
+(Alternatively you can enable the patient to authenticate with their Google account)

-2. You then create a Form.
-Items in the Form  correspond to the data items that you want to save from your app.
+2. When you design a Form (CRF), the items in the Form map 1:1 to the data items that you want to save from your app.

 *Application flow*

 Let's say you have a daily Quality of life Form with a field for hours of sleep that you want to collect on your mobile app.

-The

-You implement a form on your app with the field and when the user saves the form on the app, you save the data in Flask.
+You implement the form on your app with the input field and when the user saves the form on the app, you then save the data in Flask.
 Alternatively, if your mobile app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.

 Your app then sends the data to the Flask API as key-value pairs.
 See below.